 Data integration is a critical component of business intelligence (BI) processes, which are predicated on pulling together data from multiple source systems and consolidating it in data warehouses for analysis.
 But data management analysts warned that a BI data integration strategy can quickly go awry if it isn’t well designed and properly executed.

 For example, Claudia Imhoff, president of consultancy Intelligent Solutions Inc. in Boulder, Colo., said bad timing can spoil everything: Data needs to be loaded into a data warehouse in time to be used for the planned BI purposes.
-Fully understanding an organization’s BI requirements, particularly when users need real- or near-real-time access to data, is a
+Fully understanding an organization’s BI requirements, particularly when users need real- or near-real-time access to data, is a must for BI and data integration teams, Imhoff said.

 Good data quality is just as important, according to Imhoff, who said that correcting and cleaning up bad data shouldn’t be a function solely of the BI data integration process.
 “Errors are happening everywhere else along the way, so you need to figure out where they are coming from,” she said -- and then work to prevent data mistakes from finding their way into source systems in the first place.
 In effect, Imhoff added, data integration and BI professionals are given the job of consolidating faulty data and then get the blame when it isn’t perfect.
 “We need to get people to understand that they shouldn’t just shoot the messenger,” she said.